Jethet/Jethet/README.md

 ### This is the profile page of Jethet

-- 🔭 I am currently working on a few projects: my InformationInspiration app, following tutorials on building backend/frontend and deploying to Heroku, a small game and a library app called BoundlessBooks
+- 🔭 I am currently working on a few projects: my InformationInspiration app, a small game, an app for favourite BCN pictures, and a library app called BoundlessBooks.
+For the first and last project, I am also following tutorials on building backend/frontend and deploying to Heroku.
 - 🌱 I am currently learning more about React, especially React Hooks, and about PostgreSQL
 - 👯 I am an instructor and project manager at ![Migracode](https://migracode.openculturalcenter.org)
 - 👯 I am responsible for the CodeWomen and CodeBuddies projects and I am a member of the Syllabus Team and Classes Team at Migracode